 Approach 1: Dynamically engineered topological states.
-Utilising 2D semiconductors and cold atoms driven in different time-dependent potentials and topological superfluidity. ways, complementary approaches are being pursued to realise, understand and control Floquet topological insulators.
-The The milestones associated with this approach are M3.2.1 research will focus on the realisation of topological states in M3.2.6 TMDs subject to periodic optical driving.
-Phonon-polariton lattices in materials will also be investigated as another approach for generating light-controlled topological effects.
+Utilising 2D semiconductors and cold atoms driven in different time-dependent potentials and topological superfluidity. ways, complementary approaches are being pursued to realise, understand and control Floquet topological insula- The milestones associated with this approach are M3.2.1 tors.
+The research will focus on the realisation of topological M3.2.6 states in TMDs subject to periodic optical driving.